OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 This would be the process using the **onevcenter** tool.

-The name assigned to the template in OpenNebula contains the vCenter instance name, the datacenter, vCenter cluster's name and template's name.
+The name assigned to the template in OpenNebula contains the template's name, the vCenter cluster's name and a 12 character hash that prevents name collisions.
 That name is used to prevent conflicts when several templates with the same name are found in a vCenter instance.
 Once the vCenter template has been imported, OpenNebula's name can be changed to a more human-friendly name.

 .. prompt:: text $ auto